Dniel97/RedSea/readme.md

 `keep_cover_jpg`: Whether to keep the cover.jpg file in the album directory

-`save_album_json`: Saves the Tidal JSON representation as an album.json file.

 `tries`: How many times to attempt to get a valid stream URL.

 ### `tagging`